 As things currently stand, the referendum result alone does not mean there will be any immediate change to the immigration status of current and prospective EU students and staff, nor to the Erasmus+ exchange programme.

 We understand that current and prospective students will have important questions, some of which we will only be able to answer as matters become clearer over time.
 Key issues are dependent on high level political decision making and the exit negotiations.

 The University of Leeds is working with partners in higher education to seek clarification on these key issues from Government, the European Commission and other relevant agencies.
 We are lobbying hard to secure protection for EU students and staff and aim to seek legislation to ensure no-one is disadvantaged financially if exit from the EU occurs during a course of study.

 We are committed to supporting current and prospective EU students with clear and open communications as matters develop and we will update this section of the website regularly.

 - You can keep up to date with the latest information about the status of EU citizens in the UK on the gov.uk website

 - Universities UK has produced a list of frequently asked questions about the EU referendum.

 What we know so far

 It has been confirmed that non-UK EU undergraduate students who are eligible under current rules to receive loans and grants from the Student Loans Company will continue to do so for the length of their course.
 Your tuition fee will, therefore, also remain at the UK rate and we expect the government to confirm this in legislation.
-The UK government has confirmed that non-UK EU students starting in 2018 will also have home fee status and be eligible for UK government student loans for the duration of their course.
-Read the full government statement
+The UK government has confirmed that non-UK EU students starting in the 2019/2020 academic year will also have home fee status and be eligible for UK government student loans for the duration of their course.
+Read the full government statement.

 The NHS has confirmed that non-UK EU students who are eligible under current rules to receive NHS bursaries from the NHS Business Services Authority (NHSBSA) will remain eligible for the duration of their current course.
 Read the NHSBSA article